Top tufting tools of 2024

-While there are countless user videos and forums available online that are great tufting reference points, many offer conflicting advice and, from what we have encountered, some of it can really get you off on the wrong foot and lead to time-consuming and often costly choices.
+While there are countless informative videos and forums online to help you get on your way tufting, you'll likely come across confusing and often conflicting advice and it can be troublesome finding a reliable source.
+This can really get you off on the wrong foot and lead to time-consuming and often super costly choices.

-Not much can actually go wrong with these little workhorses and repairs are generally quite simple and easy to do.
+- Not much can go wrong!
+These little workhorses are generally quite simple and easy to repair.
 A reputable seller should be able to repair it for you or at the very least walk you through the process.

 Cut Pile Height Range (adjustable): 7 - 20mm